oatlog/oatlog/doc/planning_report/main.typ

 #figure(
-    image("egraph_cluster.svg", width: 99%),
+    image("egraph_cluster.svg", width: 60%),
     caption: [
-    The same e-graph as before with the "cluster interpretation".
+    The same e-graph as the bipartite-formulation, but drawing E-classes as groups of E-nodes.
     ]
-)
+) <informal-egraph-figure-non-bipartite>

 #block(breakable: false, [